-- Detailed assessments of the price elasticity of demand by customer segment - As noted previously, information regarding customer response to varying rate designs will be provided from outside sources including consultants.
-Price elasticities will be used to approximate customer responsiveness to rate designs that include a dynamic price (e.g., time varying rates such as time-of-use, critical peak pricing, and market-based energy and capacity supply rate programs) and demand charges, which are intended to shift consumption from system peak periods. - Customer load profiles Detailed load profiles indicate the volume of customer energy or demand that is potentially available to respond to the studied rate designs. - Variations in consumer behavior due to DER participation Rate designs must be sustainable as participation in DER programs broadens and the penetration of DER resources increases. - Customer demographics The Joint Utilities have varying amounts of customer demographic data at their disposal.
-The Utilities' load research data has not historically been used to provide demographic information.
+- Detailed assessments of the price elasticity of demand by customer segment As noted previously, information regarding customer response to varying rate designs will be provided from outside sources including consultants.
+Price elasticities will be used to approximate customer responsiveness to rate designs that include a dynamic price (e.g., time varying rates such as time-of-use, critical peak pricing, and market-based energy and capacity supply rate programs) and demand charges, which are intended to shift consumption from system peak periods. - Customer load profiles Detailed load profiles indicate the volume of customer energy or demand that is potentially available to respond to the studied rate designs. - Customer demographics The Joint Utilities have varying amounts of customer demographic data at their disposal.

+The Utilities' load research data has not historically been obtained for varying demographic subsets.
 As a result, it is not possible to draw meaningful demographic conclusions for rate design options that are dependent on load interval data.
 In such situations, other yet to be determined methods would be required to fill the disconnect between demographics and load interval data.
-This type of information would need to be extracted from census data, utility specific studies, and studies at other utilities.

-• DER Profiles - a customer bill impact study can look at prototypical customers with select types of DER, if reliable hourly generation and/or load data are available for technologies such as distributed solar, electric vehicle charging, and electric heat pumps.
+This type of information would need to be extracted from census data, utility specific studies, and studies at other utilities. - DER Profiles used to predict variations in consumer behavior due to DER participation A customer bill impact study can look at prototypical customers with select types of DER, if reliable hourly generation and/or load data are available for technologies such as distributed solar, electric vehicle charging, and electric heat pumps.
+DER Profiles will not be informed by only historical usage patterns, as historic usage patterns were experienced under the current rate designs, and will likely vary from future usage patterns.
+Thus, a stakeholder and or consultant engagement process will inform the development of realistic proxy profiles for how DERs may likely operate in the future under the proposed rate design.